Astrophotography can be an expensive hobby but there are ways to cut costs and save money whilst still being able to produce amazing images.

 However, there are advantages to using a star tracker.
 Mostly that it gives you a much better chance of getting a great shot in one exposure and reduces the need to spend time stacking and post-processing.

-The best budget star tracker would be the Omegon LX3.
+The best budget star tracker would be the Move Shoot Move Nomad.

 It is a mechanical tracker that you wind up by hand – making it cheaper but also cutting out the need to think about a power supply.
-It retails at around $160 (although check live prices), which is about half the price of the leading star trackers.
+It retails at around $250 (although check live prices).

 If you want to learn more, see the best star trackers for astrophotography.